Each Child Had a Story - Rural Orphanages in South Vietnam in 1975

-The conditions of some of the rural orphanages in South Vietnam in the mid-seventies, at the close of the Vietnam American War are described in this excerpt from The War Cradle.
+The conditions of some of the rural orphanages in South Vietnam in the mid-seventies, at the close of the Vietnam American War.

 In comparison to orphanages in the big cities, the rural facilities lacked equipment and supplies but were generally clean and neat.
 Actually, there was nothing to litter them since the children each had only one set of clothing to wear.
 There were no toys, and furniture consisted only of beds, cribs, or floor mats.
 The same dishes were reused at meal time for all the children, and the only laundry consisted of diapers, clothing, and some bedding.